-Theresa May hit with another Brexit headache as Conservative rebels brand PM's compromise as 'unacceptable'
+Theresa May hit with another Brexit headache as Conservative rebels brand PM's compromise as 'disappointing'

 -

-Theresa May hit with another Brexit headache as Conservative rebels brand PM's compromise as 'unacceptable'
+Theresa May hit with another Brexit headache as Conservative rebels brand PM's compromise as 'disappointing'

-Theresa May’s flagship Brexit legislation has once more been thrown into doubt, after a compromise designed to keep Tory backbenchers on board was branded “unacceptable” by leading rebels.
+Theresa May’s flagship Brexit legislation has once more been thrown into doubt, after a compromise designed to keep Tory backbenchers on board was branded “disappointing” by leading rebels.

+Pro-EU rebel Dominic Grieve has told ITV News: "I don't really understand why the Government has done this..."

 The Prime Minister saw off defeat on the EU Withdrawal Bill at the last minute on Tuesday by persuading rebels that she would offer concessions to address their concerns about being given a truly “meaningful vote” on the final Brexit deal.